snrnats/doc-centre/docfx_project/pro/reports/by-carrier.md

 The **Consignments Shipped by Carrier Over Time** chart enables you to filter the data displayed in the following ways:

 * **Carrier Name** ([Basic](/reports/filters-options.html#using-basic-filters) and [Advanced](/reports/filters-options.html#using-advanced-filters))  - enables you to select a specific carrier or carriers to view.
 * **Consignments** ([Numerical](/reports/filters-options.html#using-numerical-filters)) - enables you to filter by number of consignments shipped on a given day.
-For example, if you were to filter on *is greater than 1000*, then any data points in which the carrier had shipped 1000 or fewer consignments on that day would be ignored.
+For example, if you were to filter on *is greater than 1000*, then any data points in which the carrier in question had shipped 1000 or fewer consignments on that day would be ignored.
 In this example, the y-axis of the graph is effectively skewed so that it starts at 1000 rather than 0.
 * **DateShippedOnly** ([Basic](/reports/filters-options.html#using-basic-filters), [Advanced](/reports/filters-options.html#using-advanced-filters), and [Relative Date](/reports/filters-options.html#using-relative-date-filters)) - enables you to select specific dates or date ranges to view.

 ### More Options

-The **Consignments Shipped by Carrier Over Time** chart has the following options available from its **More Options** menu:
+The following options are available from the **More Options** menu:

 * [Open Comments](/reports/filters-options.html#open-comments)
 * [Export Data](/reports/filters-options.html#export-data)